numbas/editor-docs/source/jme-reference.rst

     **Example**: ``filter(x>5,x,[1,3,5,7,9])`` → ``[7,9]``

 .. function:: let(name,definition,...,expression)
+              let(definitions, expression)

     Evaluate ``expression``, temporarily defining variables with the given names.
     Use this to cut down on repetition.
-You can define any number of variables - follow a variable name with its definition.
+    You can define any number of variables - in the first calling pattern, follow a variable name with its definition.
+    Or you can give a dictionary mapping variable names to their values.
     The last argument is the expression to be evaluated.

     **Examples**:
         * ``let(d,sqrt(b^2-4*a*ac), [(-b+d)/2, (-b-d)/2])`` → ``[-2,-3]`` (when ``[a,b,c]`` = ``[1,5,6]``)
         * ``let(x,1, y,2, x+y)`` → ``3``
+        * ``let(["x": 1, "y": 2], x+y)`` → ``3``

 .. function:: sort(x)